-Arrangements shall be made by the Company to provide a

-hot meal at the start of the extra shift and at each four (4) consecutive hour period thereafter.
+Arrangements shall be made by the Company to provide a hot meal at the start of the extra shift and at each four (4) consecutive hour period thereafter.

-In the event a Tour Worker cannot report for his regular shift, he will, if it is reasonably possible, notify his Foreman or the office at least four (4) hours before his tour begins.
+In the event a Tour Worker cannot report for their regular shift, they will, if it is reasonably possible, notify their Foreperson or the office at least four (4) hours before their tour begins.